Dato: 7. november

 Tid: 08.30 - 10.00

-Sted: Kirkegata 23-25, Oslo (7.etg)
+Sted: Kirkegata 23-25, Oslo

 The event will be held in English

-Regjeringen viderefører forbrukernes rett til å betale med kontanter.
+Regjeringen har nylig styrket forbrukernes rett til å betale med kontanter.
 Hvorfor?
 Handler det om geopolitisk uro og redsel for cyberangrep og hacking?
 Om at personinformasjon – og pengene dine – kan komme på avveie?
 Er årsaken at vi blir mer sårbare når vi gjør oss avhengige av teknologi?
 Eller om at folk synes det er vanskelig å forstå og å bruke teknologien?
 Blir Norge noen gang kontantfritt?

-Finansielle tjenester som bruker teknologi (FinTech) har blant annet gitt oss raskere behandlingstider for transaksjoner, brukervennlig tilgang til flere typer finansielle tjenester og folkefinansierte lån.
+Finansielle tjenester som bruker teknologi (FinTech) har blant annet gitt oss raskere behandlingstider for transaksjonerbrukervennlig tilgang til flere typer finansielle tjenester og folkefinansierte lån.
 Og kryptovaluta.
 Hvilken teknologisk utvikling vil vi se innen finanssektoren i de kommende årene?

 Program: